tripratiwiUmgo/saturation-guided-skill-discovery/README.md

    - `generate_figures.py`

 ## License
-This project is released under the MIT License.
+This project is released under the University of Malaya